KhizarAziz/QA-service-fastiapi-docker/README.md

 - Docker Compose

 ## How to Run
-1. Clone the repository:
-Download, Setup and run Docker!
+1. Download, Setup and run Docker!

 2. Clone this repository.